-Retreats & Events
+Retreats, Classes & Events

 Throughout the year, we meet to practice and support one another at Korinji and around the world.
 We look forward to meeting you!
-See our Events for upcoming retreats and other happenings.
+See our Calendar for upcoming retreats and other happenings.
 (Don't forget to check for Meditation Groups near you, where you can receive beginning instruction and meet our community members).

 Learn To Meditate